Of course its entirely up to you, but I thought I’d share some thoughts and facts which may help you decide what to do.

 If you decide to go ahead CALL our CLINIC on 01639 630000* to make an appointment for your FREE NHS FLU VACCINE

-If you don’t qualify for one free and you’re over 18, we have a PRIVATE service where you can pay just £12 or Book Online at a special price.
+If you don’t qualify for one free and you’re over 18, we have a PRIVATE service Book Online NOW

 Either way the service will be carried out by a Pharmacist that updates and is assessed on their training annually, provided in an air-conditioned consultation room, with time for you to relax before and afterwards, ensuring you’re ready to get on with your day!